 The sofa bed has a separate seat cushion used as a couch, and the sleeping mattress is hidden in the structure.
-Sofa bed in the sitting position looks like just a traditional couch.
+The sofa bed in the sitting position looks like just a traditional couch.
 Sofas usually have armrests and thick cushions for comfort.
-Turning them into bed is a bit more complicated, but still doesn’t need much effort.
+Turning them into a bed is a bit more complicated but still doesn’t need much effort.

 Recently there have been new models on the market called convertible sofa beds.
-They can be called futon because they are using the same mattress for sleeping and sitting just like a futon.
+They can be called futons because they use the same mattress for sleeping and sitting, just like a futon.
 But they look like much more than a sofa bed.

 Futon (布団) is the Japanese traditional style of bedding.